-Soon after reaching Baghdad, Beha Ullah withdrew from his family and spent two vears alone in the mountains.
+Soon after reaching Baghdad, Beha Ullah withdrew from his family and spent two years alone in the mountains.
 He then returned to Baghdad and engaged in teaching and expounding Babist doctrines.
-When the transfer of the exiles from Baghdad was ordered.
-Beha Ullah made to five of his closest followers the declaration that he himself was the Manifestation of God who had been foretold by the Bab.
+When the transfer of the exiles from Baghdad was ordered, Beha Ullah made to five of his closest followers the declaration that he himself was the Manifestation of God who had been foretold by the Bab.
 This declaration was not publicly proclaimed until some four or five years later, from Adrianople.
 It was then accepted with substantial unanimity by the Babis, who have since that time generally styled themselves and been styled by others, "Beha'is."
 Beha Ullah occupied his remaining years almost entirely with writing, and has left many voluminous works, none of which, with the exception of some disconnected passages, have been translated into a European language.
 He died at Akka in 1892, and was succeeded, at his own designation, by his son, Abbas Effendi, who has since continued to be the leader of the faith.
 He is styled "Our Master" and "Our Lord" by the Beha'is (by which they mean that he is a man who has reached the understanding and knowledge of God, and, being illumined by His wisdom, is fitted to teach and lead), and is regarded by them with a veneration and affection second only, if indeed second, to that which they bestow upon the memory of Beha Ullah.
-He is classed by them with the Bab and Beha surroundings, he does not wish to express himself with freedom.
+He is classed by them with the Bab and Beha Ullah as the third and last of the Divine Messengers by whom the present Dispensation is introduced3.

-A Traveller's Narrative by Professor E. G. Browne, p.
+1 A Traveller's Narrative by Professor E. G. Browne, p.
 214.